 Why take the Nar Phu Valley Trek with Breeze Adventure?

 We have combined decades of experience in the Himalayas and we have taken countless treks into every corner of Nepal.
 We provide only high-quality trekking experiences with the best staff, well-designed itineraries, and top-notch services.
 We give you the most accurate and up-to-date information about the trek into Nar Phu Valley.
 Our guides are very professional, experienced, and dedicated to their commitment to making your trip fun and successful.
-This is an old trekking trail, but still very few people know about or choose to visit these two hidden villages.
-All our guides have been there several times and know the latest trail updates to the Nar Phu Valley and Kangla Pass in regards to weather and trail construction.
+This is an old trekking trail, but still, very few people know about or choose to visit these two hidden villages.
+All our guides have been there several times and know the latest trail updates to the Nar Phu Valley and Kangla Pass in regard to weather and trail construction.
 Our passion for trekking in the great outdoors is evident and we know you will have as much fun as we do!
-Why not join one of our peaceful and beautiful treks Nar Phu Valley!
+Why not join one of our peaceful and beautiful treks Nar Phu Valley?